Stop the Massachusetts Chainsaw Massacre

 Aerial View “After” Photo Of Illegal Clear-Cuts In The Same Location

-Fox Den Wildlife Mgmt Area, Chipman Rd, March, 2008
+Fox Den Wildlife Management Area, Chipman Rd, March, 2008

 Conway State Forest, November 2008